scullenBitwise/weather-forecaster-project/README.md

 - [ ] Have your app auto-detect a user's location on render (if that feature is enabled on the user's end) and use this location to render the initial weather forecast.
 - [ ] Consider implementing autocomplete functionality on your location search field.
 (Use an autocomplete API for this.)
 - [ ] Practice using [Bitwise's official commit message format](https://github.com/Shift3/standards-and-practices/blob/main/standards/commits.md).
-- [ ] Deploy your app to GitHub Pages, Netlify, or a similar service and share the url with your team so we can all try it!
+- [ ] Deploy your app and share the url with the team so we can all try it!
 - [ ] Write a detailed README.md file using best practices: [README Template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)
 - [ ] Look into using [Storybook](https://storybook.js.org/docs/react/get-started/introduction) as a tool for building, standardizing, and documenting your React components in isolation.